-17 Productivity and the Bonus Culture op. cit.
+&lt;sup>17 Smithers, Productivity and the Bonus Culture. op. cit.

+The year-to-year fluctuations in the proportion of output invested in an economy are relatively small but for individual companies, particularly smaller ones, they are much larger.
 Investing in new equipment is usually in response to expectations of increased demand, but the extra capacity, being lumpy, is unlikely to be absorbed immediately by higher sales.
 The returns on new investment tend therefore to rise over time as the cost of new capacity moves from exceeding the initial benefit to falling well below it.
 Over-optimism and over-investment are therefore dangerous, but so also is excessive caution.
-The efficiency of new equipment is greater than that currently in use and, as real wages rise, returns on equity will fall for those companies which underinvest and thus fail to keep pace with their competitors' improvements in productivity.
+New equipment is more efficient than that currently in use and, as real wages rise, returns on equity will fall for those companies which underinvest and thus fail to keep pace with their competitors' improvements in productivity.

 Profits and additional debt can be used to invest or to reduce equity and raise dividends.
 Investment is costly and risky in the short-term while the benefits are long-term, as lower production costs only emerge over time as output rises to meet the increased ability to produce.
-Buy-backs and higher dividends are almost riskless in the shorter term and usually raise share prices, improve earnings per share ("EPS") and lift total shareholder returns ("TSRs") to which bonuses are usually linked.
+Buybacks and higher dividends are almost riskless in the shorter term and usually raise share prices, improve earnings per share ("EPS") and lift total shareholder returns ("TSRs") to which bonuses are usually linked.
 The bonus culture has thus shifted the utility function of managers so that they put more emphasis on the short-term rewards of higher pay and less on the long-term risk of losing market share by underinvesting.

-The bonus culture does not affect all companies but the incentives to manipulate EPS and TSRs are estimated to "...to determine almost one third of S&P 500 CEO total pay."
-The impact seems to be largely confined to quoted companies in the UK and US and have had relatively little impact on other major economies, such as Germany and Japan, where listed companies account for a much lower proportion of corporate output than in the US.
-The disincentive to invest in the US is thus less for foreign owned companies than for the domestically owned and as Chart 5 illustrates, the former account for a rapidly increasing proportion of US corporate value and, it must therefore be assumed, of output.
+The bonus culture does not affect all companies but the incentives to manipulate EPS and TSRs are estimated "... to determine almost one-third of S&P 500 CEO total pay".
+The impact seems to be largely confined to quoted companies in the UK and USA and have had relatively little impact on other major economies, such as Germany and Japan, where listed companies account for a much lower proportion of corporate output than in the USA.
+The disincentive to invest in the USA is thus less for foreign-owned companies than for the domestically owned and, as Figure 5 illustrates, the former account for a rapidly increasing proportion of US corporate value and, it must therefore be assumed, of output.
 While the impact of the bonus culture should therefore weaken over time it has lowered the level of US business investment below that which would otherwise have occurred, given the decline in the rate of corporation tax.